drewdrewdrewdrew/upscaler/README.md

 # Upscaler

 This project is a generative image upscaling pipeline.
-It uses Stable Diffusion to perform a 4x upscale in tiles, followed by an "adaptive fusion" step that suppresses hallucinations in flat, untextured areas.
+It uses Stable Diffusion to perform a 4x upscale in tiles slide across an image, stitching them back together, followed by an "adaptive fusion" step that suppresses hallucinations in flat, untextured areas.

 <p align="center">
   <img src="assets/16x_comparison.png" width="80%" />